 Down Payment Options for First Time Home Buyer Down Payment Program

 First time home buyers will find a ton of different avenues available to them when securing capital for a down payment.
-While there are distinct advantages to putting twenty percent down at closing on the deal of a house, we offer programs that allow some home buyers to put as little as three percent down towards purchasing a home.
+While there are distinct advantages to putting twenty percent down at closing on the deal of a house, there are programs that allow some home buyers to put as little as three percent down towards purchasing a home, we can help!

 For some, this difference may seem like a pittance.
 For first time buyers, however, these savings go a long way!
 Usually, first time buyers are young families eager to take the plunge in their starter homes.
 For them, these types of savings can be life-changing.

 Sometimes, it is advantageous for buyers to put down even larger amounts than twenty percent of the home's total purchase price.
 In cases like these, homeowners are looking to minimize monthly payments, lower interest rates, and lower mortgage insurance costs.

 (So many costs involved with buying a home!)

 Mortgage insurance is one of those pesky things you do not consider until you have been forced into getting it.
 Sometimes, a down payment of 20% or more can be enough to assuage the need to purchase insurance.